soschlegel/abap_hska/README.md

 * [Develop a Fiori App Using the ABAP RESTful Programming Model (Managed Scenario)](https://developers.sap.com/group.abap-env-restful-managed.html)
 * [Create Table Persistence and Generate Data](https://developers.sap.com/tutorials/abap-environment-persistence.html): Use your own Package or as described with "HSKA##" instead of "XXX" /
+* Use the same Transport Request, that you used before!
 * Change Classname of ZCL_GENERATE_TRAVEL_DATA_XXX to ZCL_GEN_TRAVEL_DATA_HSKA00

 ## Tipps and hints